dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 BoW Model learns a vocabulary from each document and model each document by counting the occurence of word in the document.
 This is done on top of Bag-of-Models.
 Here each word count is considered as feature vector.
 CountVectorizer works on Terms Frequency, i.e. counting the occurrences of tokens.

-We will understand more clearly by example,
+We will understand more clearly by example where each sentence is considered a document,

 Sentence 1: I came I saw